jdbctemplatemapper/jdbctemplatemapper/README.md

  JdbcTemplate is a good option for complex enterprise applications where an ORMs magic/nuances become challenging.
  JdbcTemplate simplifies the use of JDBC but is verbose.

- JdbcTemplateMapper makes CRUD with Spring's JdbcTemplate simpler.
-It provides one liners for CRUD and features that help to make querying of relationships less verbose.
+ The goal of JdbcTemplateMapper is to make usage of Spring's JdbcTemplate less verbose for features like CRUD and relationship queries.
+ Use it where appropriate and for other features keep using JdbcTemplate as you normally would.

  [Javadocs](https://jdbctemplatemapper.github.io/jdbctemplatemapper/javadoc/)

 ## Features

   1. One liners for CRUD.
 To keep the library as simple possible it only has 2 annotations.
-  2. Features that help to make querying of relationships less verbose
+  2. Features that help to make querying of relationships less verbose.
   3. Can be configured for the following (optional):
       * auto assign created on, updated on.
       * auto assign created by, updated by using an implementation of interface IRecordOperatorResolver.